waiwera/waiwera/doc/user/installation.rst

 .. code-block:: bash

-   ansible-playbook ansible/install.yml -e "base_dir=/home/USER/waiwera" --ask-become-pass
+   ansible-playbook ansible/install_local.yml -e "base_dir=/home/USER/waiwera" --ask-become-pass

 where ``base_dir`` is the build location for Waiwera.
-The following command builds waiwera and associated packages (but does not install it).
+The following command builds Waiwera and associated packages (but does not install it).
 As a result, it doesn't need root privileges because it does not try to install to directories requiring them:

 .. code-block:: bash

-  ansible-playbook ansible/local.yml
+  ansible-playbook ansible/build.yml

 Other example variables include :